harttu/docs/docker/use_SSL_in_doccano.md

 ## Dockerfile

-Copy cert and key in folder that *can be read* without root.
-Copy them e.g. ~/repos/deccano/ssl.
+Copy cert and key in folder that **can be read** without root.
+Copy them e.g. ~/repos/doccano/ssl.
 Also changes ports options:

 ```docker